chrisyxue/DeepDream-Exercise/README.md

 # DeepDream-Exercise
-Create a simple VGG16 DeepDream by using Pytorch
+Create a simple VGG16netDeepDream by using Pytorch

 Refer as sar-gupta/deep-dream-pytorch